Palomino suddenly shuts down, goodbye to Little Uncle and 7 more recent Seattle restaurant closures

 Yes, here are more recent Seattle restaurant closures, and local food fans will also want the details on the departure of longtime favorite Sitka & Spruce, coming at the end of this year.
 But note that Seattle’s restaurant boom continues on, at least for now — with this latest list of five Seattle-area restaurant closures comes a counterpoint in the form of 15 concurrent openings, plus three new bars, since our last tally a month ago.
 To the goodbyes …

-Palomino downtown and Henry’s Tavern in South Lake Union, SoDo and Bellevue: Houston-based corporate restaurant behemoth Landry’s ate up the smaller, bankrupt Seattle-based Restaurants Unlimited recently, but not in time to save downtown Seattle’s Palomino or the three local locations of chain Henry’s Tavern, all of which closed abruptly at the end of September.
+Palomino downtown and Henry’s Tavern in South Lake Union, Sodo and Bellevue: Houston-based corporate restaurant behemoth Landry’s ate up the smaller, bankrupt Seattle-based Restaurants Unlimited recently, but not in time to save downtown Seattle’s Palomino or the three local locations of chain Henry’s Tavern, all of which closed abruptly at the end of September.
 A manager at Palomino said that the restaurant had been open for 30 years, and that staff had learned of its demise with just two days’ notice — condolences and best to them, as well as all the Henry’s employees left in the lurch.
 Two corporate contacts did not return calls for comment, perhaps not at liberty to care.
 The branch of Palomino in Bellevue Square closed this summer, and the San Francisco Palomino recently shuttered for good as well, as did the Henry’s Tavern location in Portland.
 As for Stanford’s in Northgate, it’s already been sold to yet another restaurant management company and is slated for renovation.

 Little Uncle on Capitol Hill: The tiny Madison spot that served some of Seattle’s very best Thai food is no more, and more’s the pity.
 Owners Wiley Frank and Poncharee “PK” Kounpungchart started Little Uncle even littler, first running it as a pop-up, then opening in 2011 as a to-go-only window before moving just down the street in 2016.
 That last move qualified them as new enough — and their greatness was great enough — to land Little Uncle on Bon Appetit’s list of the top 50 best new restaurants in the country that year.
 (Frank and Kounpungchart also starred in our “Love & Restaurants” list of industry sweethearts that Valentine’s Day, telling us how their first date involved a lot of $1 tequila shots at Flowers on the Ave.)
 In a lovely goodbye on Facebook, they thank everyone for allowing them “to spend the past 9 years exploring Thai cuisine,” then wax philosophical: “We feel that Little Uncle has reached a state of contentedness and being who we are, we ask ourselves, ‘What is next?’ ” The answer: “We need to move on and feed our curious minds,” with hints that their fans may be able to join them again at points along the way.
 We hope so!
 It sounds like something special is in the (eventual) works with Bahn Ya, their 11-acre Vashon Island property.
 And someone as-yet-unnamed will indeed be taking over the Little Uncle space — more to come.